 And if you’re unsure whether it’s OK to contact some of the people who’re already in your database, consider running a reconfirmation campaign.
-By sending an email that’s going to ask your audience to continue and stay opt in, you can be sure that only those who’re still interested in your offer will end up on the list.
+By sending an email that’s going to ask your audience explicitly if they want to stay on your list, you can be sure that only those who’re still interested in your offer will remain on the list.

 2. It’s not clear what your subscribers are signing up for

-Transparency is key, especially when you’re building an email list.
+Transparency is key, especially when it comes to building your customer base.

 When filling out your signup form, users should be fully aware of what kind of communication they’re going to be receiving in the future.